Shadow-Hubb/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file creates \*\'Best School\'\*$\?\*\*\*\*\*:) file containing Best School 8-cwd_state writes ls -la int ls_cwd_content and creates it if it doesn't exist or rewrites if already exists 9-duplicate_last_line duplicates last line of file iacta to iacta
+7-file creates \*\'Best School\'\*$\?\*\*\*\*\*:) file containing Best School 8-cwd_state writes ls -la int ls_cwd_content and creates it if it doesn't exist or rewrites if already exists 9-duplicate_last_line duplicates last line of file iacta to iacta 10-no_more_js deletes all files with .js extension in current directory and all subfolders